IBM/wc-devops-utilities/README.md

 Please follow this [Guide](doc/SetupDevOpsSystem.docx) to setup platform and all support tooling

+> Note:

+1. This guide is based on ICP, but you can use pure Kubernetes
-> Note: all tooling in guide are not mandatory, you can based on your understand to replace any of them you familiar with
+2. All tooling in guide are not mandatory, you can based on your understand to replace any of them you familiar with

 ### Deploy DevOps Utilities ###